by Corey Chambers

 The Byte Shop was a treasure trove of possibilities, one of the few havens for computer enthusiasts at the time.
 There were only a handful of Byte Shops across the country at the time, making it a rare gem.
 It happened to be in my nice, clean middle class neighborhood of Los Altos, a few blocks from my school, Stanford Junior High, and only one block from my best friend Lenny.
 We met in school, engaged in many social and entrepreneurial activities, but we particularly enjoyed technology.
 We initially went there together, and I also went by myself.
 This particular shop became my sanctuary, a formative place where I could immerse myself in the wonders of computing.

 From the moment I first laid eyes on the Apple II, I was captivated.
 “TA-DA!!!”
 The excitement was instantaneous and palpable.
 Before me was the first user-friendly, powerful, and consumer-friendly computer.
 The Apple II was a marvel, a beacon of what the future held.
 The Byte Shop also sold other other computers of the era, which were monochromatic and emitted little to no sound.
 The Apple II boasted color, sound, and basic graphics.
-It had a keyboard and, soon after its release, floppy disk drives—a monumental leap from the horrendously slow and unreliable cassette tapes that were still in use.
+It had a keyboard and, soon after its release, floppy disk drives— a monumental leap from the horrendously slow and unreliable cassette tapes that were still in use.

 At the Byte Shop, Lenny and I were granted the extraordinary privilege of using the Apple II at no cost, whenever it was not occupied by staff or customers.
 Each session was a voyage of discovery.
 The vibrant colors, the keyboard, and the ability to create to play many games, use powerful utilities, and to create my own programs, were unlike anything I had experienced before.
 It was clear that this machine was more than just a novelty; it was a harbinger of change.
+So extremely attractive, the powerful tech object would lure me in time and time again to wear out my welcome.
+I spent so much time at the Byte Shop, occasionally interfering with prospective Apple sales to actual customers.
+I’m sure I caused the patient salesperson to occasionally sweat.
+It’s the place where I first remember catching a whiff of my own maturing 13-year old armpits for the first time.
+Time to try start freeloading on dad’s Sure spray deodorant.

 Simultaneously, we had the good fortune of gaining very early access to the Cyber and RSTS mainframe computers at the CSULB computer lab.
 These hulking giants still relied on punch cards and magnetic tape, a stark contrast to the sleek and nimble Apple II.
 I spent countless hours learning BASIC, crafting simple text-based adventure space games on both the mainframe and on the Apple 2.
 One of my favorite pastimes was playing the ubiquitous Star Trek game, a perfect fit for a Trekkie like myself who had attended the Star Trek convention in Los Angeles less than two years prior.
 The mesmerizing experience of navigating the universe of Star Trek further fueled my fascination with computers and tech.